 - Do not be afraid of selling minions that you hero-powered.

-- Pick up a Selfless Hero to combat against an Unstable Ghoul.
+- It’s worth considering picking up a Selfless Hero to combat against an Unstable Ghoul before you need it, as it may save you from disaster.

-Guff has a special curve similar to Toki’s.
-To make the best use out of his hero power, level up to tier three at turn four, so you can quickly gain access to a tier-three minion.
+- Guff has a special curve similar to Toki’s.
+To make the best use out of his hero power, level up to T3 at turn four, so you can quickly gain access to a T3 minion.

-Optimize your minion choices by focusing on extra useful minions with extra stats such as any mechs (due to easy access to Divine Shield), Glyph Guardian, or Tough Tusk.
+- Optimize your minion choices by focusing on extra useful minions with extra stats such as any mechs (due to easy access to Divine Shield), any minion with cleaves, and Impulsive Trickster

-- Illidan Stormrage’s two best builds are Monstrous Macaw builds with beasts or selfless hero or Scallywag Eliza composition.
+- Illidan Stormrage’s two best builds are Monstrous Macaw builds with Beasts or Selfless Hero or the Scallywag Eliza composition.

 - Think carefully about your positioning when dealing with cleaves or divine shields.